gleannyc/documentation/docs/Docs/visualizing-data/Calculations.md

 1. Go to a `saved view` or start exploring any `data model`
 2. Click the metrics dropdown - the `y` or `metric` dropdown depending on the chart type
 3. Click `Add Calculation`

     !!! info

         If a breakout is applied, the calculation will be applied to each individual breakout series, if no breakout is applied a second series will be added so you will see your metric side-by-side with the new calculation

 4. A new menu will open allowing you to name your calculation and edit the calculation's options.

 ## Calculation types

+# TODO(cga): fix this table

 | Calculation | Options |
 | --- | --- |